CoopGame for

 first author showed that the revised dual simplex solver provided by the

-[65] was much better suited to compute the
+function lpcdd from the package rcdd [65] was much better suited to compute the

 nucleolus and its derivatives and lead to reimplementation before the

-first submission of CoopGame
+first submission of CoopGame to CRAN.

-CoopGame
+CoopGame by

 exampleWe would now like to guide our readers through three classic examples of point solutions for cooperative games.